 The Germans took positions 75 yards away.
 Muzzles emitted pin-point flashes.
 Dirt and straw pitched around the Americans and sprinkled down on their helmets and backs.

 “Stay mobile,” Combs whispered across the ground.
 “Anybody got an idea where that shoulder board is?”

 “Didn’t see him.
 Too dark now,” James said.
 He rolled over twice and returned three rounds.
-The echoes of the rifle snaps around the village structures sounded like the hickory wood blowing apart under his ax when as a teen he split sawed logs at his parents’ farm house.
+The echoes of the rifle snaps around the village structures sounded like the shagbark hickory blowing apart under his ax when as a teen he split sawed logs at his parents’ farm house.